A08 Native Extensions

 In the below fields you can configure the make process by setting the make command, the make target and additional flags and libs.

 In the the button row below you find command buttons to compile and clean.
-Additionally you can open and modify the converter sources (all converters are open-source) as well the Makefile.
+Additionally you can open and modify the converter sources (all extension applications are open-source) as well the Makefile.

 Flux based converter

-All native extension with signal streaming are using flux as interface between the converter and impulse.
+All native extension with signal streaming are using flux as interface between the extension application and impulse.

 - Signal and Scope definition